LearnSkin

 Jonathan Silverberg is a Professor of Dermatology at The George Washington University School of Medicine and Health Sciences in Washington, DC.
 He is the Director of Clinical Research and Contact Dermatitis.
 Dr. Silverberg’s area of clinical subspecialty is inflammatory skin disease, particularly atopic and contact dermatitis.
 He has extensive experience in the advanced management of atopic dermatitis, contact dermatitis, hand eczema, chronic itch, psoriasis, hidradenitis and many other chronic inflammatory skin disorders.
 He is also a national expert in allergy patch testing, phototesting and photopatch testing.

 Dr. Silverberg’s research interests include the epidemiology of chronic and infectious diseases.
-He has published extensively on the epidemiology of chronic inflammatory skin diseases such as eczema, psoriasis and utoimmune blistering disorders as well infections such as COVID-19, measles, shingles, cellulitis and other skin and serious infections.
+He has published extensively on the epidemiology of chronic inflammatory skin diseases such as eczema, psoriasis and autoimmune blistering disorders as well infections such as COVID-19, measles, shingles, cellulitis and other skin and serious infections.
 Dr. Silverberg has also made major contributions to health services research, patient-reported outcome development, understanding comorbidities and burden of itch and inflammatory skin disease, advancing evidence-based dermatology, drug development, and clinical trial design.
 His publications include more than 1000 peer-reviewed articles, abstracts and book chapters.
 He is also the author of the Clinical Management of Atopic Dermatitis handbook (second edition published 2022).
 Dr. Silverberg is also the chair of the annual Revolutionizing Atopic Dermatitis global multidisciplinary conferences, Revolutionizing Vitiligo global conference, and Director of the Foundation for Dermatology Education.

 View Bio